Key Takeaways

 Since the early days of DeFi prior to 2020’s DeFi Summer, decentralized exchanges (DEXs) have been a critically important offering within blockchain and crypto.
 Since the evolution of Uniswap’s automated market maker (AMM) model and others, numerous takes on the decentralized exchange have been achieved.
 However, increasingly in recent years, DEXs have become susceptible to their fair share of challenges.

 Supra’s newly developed Dynamic Function Market Maker (DFMM) model is designed to address some of these weaknesses.
 Specifically, DFMM is built to increase liquidity, minimize slippage, and eliminate inventory risk that surfaces via features such as a data aggregator, virtual orderbook, and automated rebalancing frameworks.
-These newly developed solutions help guarantee synchronization with external markets to dramatically improve price efficiency and seamless cross-chain liquidy between different exchanges.
+These features are designed to improve synchronization with external markets, reduce slippage, and support more efficient cross-chain liquidity between exchanges.

 To help achieve these goals and others, DFMM utilizes containerization and native oracle price feed data to help ensure cross-chain trades are achieved faster and more securely, resulting in improved liquidity, reduced slippage, and less failed trades overall.
 To help reduce risk management for traders, DFMM makes use of proactive derivatives buffers along with an algorithmic accounting asset designed to support cross-pool liquidity management.